The community is represented by a Mayor and 12 Elected Members, voted by residents in four year terms.

-Elected Members play an important role as community representatives, influencing many decisions, the City of Melville makes about what happens locally.
+Two Elected Members represent each ward and play an important role as community representatives, influencing many decisions, the City of Melville makes about what happens locally.

 While the Chief Executive Officer and staff of the City are employed to provide specialised information and advice to the Council and carry out the Council’s decisions, Elected Members are the elected policy makers and collectively make decisions for the City.